Shiven-saini/Vision_Modules/README.md

 # Robora Vision Modules

+Robora Vision Modules

-A small Python library that provides **plug-and-play vision skills** reusable across Robora demos and inside robot “brains”.
+Robora Vision Modules is a Python library that provides plug and play vision skills reusable across Robora demos and inside robot “brains.”

+This repository is part of Robora’s initiative to collaborate with students and researchers from different universities.
+The goal is to expand the reach of robotics combined with blockchain and create an open environment where knowledge, tools, and real world applications can grow through collaboration.

+If you are a student, researcher, or developer, you are welcome to contribute.
+Fork the repository, make improvements, and submit a pull request.
+Together we can advance robotics x blockchain and push forward the adoption of physical AI.

 ---